wireapp/wire-web-packages/packages/changelog-bot/README.md

 ## Changelog Bot

-A bot used by Travis build scripts to post a changelog of the wire-webapp to Wire.
-If there is a version tag, then the bot also posts a changelog.
+A bot used by Travis build scripts to post a changelog of the current project to Wire.

 ### Getting Started